ossmate/10x-quiz-stack/README.md

 - [License](#license)

 ## Project Description
-QuizStack is an MVP application designed to help users prepare for job interviews and learn programming theory through interactive quizzes.
+QuizStack is an application designed to help users prepare for job interviews and learn programming theory through interactive quizzes.
 The app allows users to create, edit, and delete quizzes, take quizzes, and browse both personal and public quiz sets.
 Additionally, it features AI-powered quiz generation to help create new quizzes based on provided topics or texts.

 ## Tech Stack
 - **Frontend:** Astro 5, React 19, TypeScript 5, Tailwind 4, Shadcn/ui